Answers to Frequently Asked Questions

 Back to Top

-21. Is COCOMO the best software estimation model?
+19. Is COCOMO the best software estimation model?

 We like it, and it is the most popular model.

-But you don't need to take our word for it -- COCOMO is so good at estimating, that one of our major competitors (a Fortune 100 company) has a worldwide license for Costar and uses it extensively for their internal estimation projects.
+But you don't need to take our word for it -- COCOMO is so good at estimating, that one of our major competitors (a Fortune 100 company) has a worldwide license for SystemStar and uses it extensively for their internal estimation projects.
 What better endorsement?

-To do a good job estimating, you should use 2 or more independent techniques.
+To do a good job estimating, you should use two or more independent techniques.
 One of them must be COCOMO.
 Even if you don't buy our product, you should use COCOMO for your estimating.
 You can do small estimates by hand if you need to, or get a simple, free, version from USC, but you ought to use COCOMO.

 You have a lot of choices for your second technique.
-We have a number of competitors -- call us and we can recommend our favorites (most of them will suggest that you use 2 or more techniques, too).
+We have a number of competitors -- call us and we can recommend our favorites (most of them will suggest that you use two or more techniques, too).
 The best choice would be an estimating approach that differs significantly from the COCOMO technique, so that you examine your project from more than one point of view.

 "Expert Judgment" is an acceptable technique.
 If you have experienced estimators that can give you good results, use them.